ymorsi7/HateSpeechNLP/README.md

-# RumbleNLP
+# NLP Sexism Detection

 ## About

 This is my first NLP project.
-What follows is my initial thoughts on my approach.
+What follows are my initial thoughts on my approach.

 - NLP can be used to automatically analyze and structure text (quickly and cost-effectively).
 - Using Tf-Idf vectorization, we’ll extract keywords that are classified as hate speech.